opyate/ye-olde-opyate.github.io/about/resume/index.md

 Most information about said activity can be found on my [personal](http://opyate.com) and [professional](http://uys.io) websites, or my [StackOverflow careers profile](http://careers.stackoverflow.com/opyate).

+## pdfcrun.ch (as Unleash Your Server)

+Latterly, I started a new business called <a href="https://pdfcrun.ch">pdfcrunch</a>.
+It turns PDFs into data.
+It's been quite computer vision -heavy, and I've been spending a lot of time in iPython notebooks tweaking algorithms.

+The tech stack comprises Python (with scikit/numpy/etc for the CV stuff, and Tornado/Flask/Pika for the API glue), Scala and Clojure (to interface with some existing Java-based PDF tools), Docker (running a cluster on EC2 using tutum.co), PostgresQL, RabbitMQ (to de-couple the many different types of background workers), with AngularJS on the frontend (for editing stencils).

 ## Unleash Your Server

 From server to app in 60 (to the power of 3.7 &#8432;) seconds.